-Groundwater levels were measured during groundwater sampling events on March 17 and 26, 2020 using an electronic water level meter.
+Groundwater levels were measured during groundwater sampling events on March 17 and March 26, 2020, as well as on August 27, 2021, using an electronic water level meter.
 Groundwater levels are summarized below in Table 6.
 All measurements are relative to the top spindle of the fire hydrant, with geodetic elevation of 63.98m, on the south side of Scott Street, east of the Phase II Property.